Bread & Roses 2025/2

 Prospects for the trade union in motion

-A book published on the occasion of the hundredth anniversary of the Algemene Centrale.
+A book published to commemorate the centenary of the Algemene Centrale (General Federation).
 The various contributions encourage reflection on the future of the trade union movement.
-They offer perspectives and sometimes provide concrete paths.
-The authors come from the academic world and from the trade union movement.
+They offer perspectives and sometimes suggest concrete paths forward.
+The authors come from both academia and the trade union movement.

-Carl Devos, Kurt Vandaele, Jean Faniet, Corinne Gobin (eds.)
+Carl Devos, Kurt Vandaele, Jean Faniet, Corinne Gobin (ed.)

 Algemeen Centrale/ASP Publishers/Amsab-ISG, Brussels/Ghent, 2009, 318 p., softcover